Uvalde County, Texas

 Uvalde County (/juːˈvældi/ yoo-VAL-dee; Condado de Uvalde) is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 24,564.
 Its county seat is Uvalde.
 The county was created in 1850 and organized in 1856.
 It is named for Juan de Ugalde, the Spanish governor of Coahuila.
 Uvalde County was founded by Reading Wood Black, who also founded the city of Uvalde, Texas.
-Uvalde County comprises the Uvalde, TX Micropolitan Statistical Area.
+Uvalde County comprises the Uvalde, Texas micropolitan statistical area.

 History

 Native Americans

-Artifacts establish human habitation dating back to 7000 B.C.
+Artifacts establish human habitation dating back to 7000 BC.
 Evidence of a permanent Indian village on the Leona River at a place south of the Fort Inge site is indicated in the written accounts of Fernando del Bosque's exploration in 1675.
-Comanche, Tonkawa, Seminole and Lipan Apache continued hunting and raiding settlers into the 19th century.
+Comanche, Tonkawa, Seminole, and Lipan Apache continued hunting and raiding settlers into the 19th century.

 Early explorations

 On January 9, 1790, Juan de Ugalde, governor of Coahuila and commandant of the Provincias Internas, led 600 men to a decisive victory over the Apaches near the site of modern Utopia at a place known then as Arroyo de la Soledad.
 In honor of his victory, the canyon area was thereafter called Cañon de Ugalde.
 French botanist Jean-Louis Berlandier visited the area in the late 1820s.
 James Bowie guided a group of silver prospectors into the area of north central Uvalde County in the 1830s.
 A trail used by General Adrián Woll's Mexican Army on its way to attack San Antonio in 1842 crossed the territory of Uvalde County and became the main highway to San Antonio.